 Explore the story of Wales and its people through St Fagans' extensive collections and historic buildings, all set in beautiful parkland.

-One of Wales’ most popular heritage attractions, St Fagans National Museum of History stands in the grounds of St Fagans Castle and Gardens, a Grade I listed 16th-century manor house just outside Cardiff.
+One of Wales’ most popular heritage attractions, the museum stands in the grounds of St Fagans Castle and Gardens, a Grade I listed 16th-century manor house just outside Cardiff.
 Over 40 original buildings have been re-erected in the 100-acre parkland, giving a taste of Welsh life from different periods of history.
 They include a Tudor merchant’s house, farm, school, chapel and Workmen’s Institute.

 St Fagans is very much a working museum with native breeds of livestock, demonstrations of farming tasks and a host of craftspeople displaying their skills, including blacksmiths, bakers and clogmakers.